Manaswini123456/ML-Projects/README.md

 ## Projects

-1. **Project Name 1**
+### Project Name 1

--Description: This project aims to predict whether an underwater object detected by a sonar signal is a rock or a mine.
+- **Description:** This project aims to predict whether an underwater object detected by a sonar signal is a rock or a mine.
 It utilizes machine learning algorithms to classify sonar returns as either "R" (rock) or "M" (mine).
--Technologies: Python, scikit-learn, numpy, pandas
+- **Technologies:** Python, scikit-learn, numpy, pandas
--Dataset: The dataset used for training and testing is the "Copy of sonar data.csv" dataset from the UCI Machine Learning Repository.
+- **Dataset:** The dataset used for training and testing is the "Copy of sonar data.csv" dataset from the UCI Machine Learning Repository.
--Results:
+- **Results:**
--Training Accuracy: 83.42%
+  - Training Accuracy: 83.42%
--Test Accuracy: 76.1%
+  - Test Accuracy: 76.1%
--How to Run:
+- **How to Run:**
--Clone the repository: git clone https://github.com/your-username/ml-projects.git -Navigate to the Sonar Prediction project directory: cd ml-projects/Sonar_Prediction
+  - Clone the repository: `git clone https://github.com/your-username/ml-projects.git`
+  - Navigate to the Sonar Prediction project directory: `cd ml-projects/Sonar_Prediction`

 ## Usage